ACCESS-NRI/access-hive.org.au/docs/models/build_a_model/build_source_code.md

   runcmd: ddt --connect mpirun
 ```

 Ideally, one would request a much fewer computational resources for a debugging run.
-Each model component has a very specific way of setting the number of CPU cores used, further than simply setting the relevant `ncpus`, which is why this is not recommended here.
+Each model component has a very specific way of setting the number of CPU cores used, further than simply setting the relevant `ncpus`, which is why this is not detailed here.

 <custom-references>
 - [https://spack.readthedocs.io/en/latest/](https://spack.readthedocs.io/en/latest/)